Jodi Proznick: Career

 Proznick was born in Surrey, British Columbia.
 She began playing double bass at thirteen and was taught by her father, musician and educator David Proznick.
 While attending Semiahmoo Secondary School, she won the General Motors Award of Excellence in 1993.
-She attended McGill University from 1993 to 1998, where she met her future bandmates: drummer Jesse Cahill, tenor saxophonist Steve Kaldestad, and pianist Tilden Webb who she married in 2004.
+She attended McGill University from 1993 to 1998, where she met her future bandmates: drummer Jesse Cahill, tenor saxophonist Steve Kaldestad, and pianist Tilden Webb whom she married in 2004.
 While in Montreal, she worked with Christine Jensen, Kelly Jefferson, Ranee Lee, André White, Greg Clayton, and other prominent Montreal jazz artists.
 She was a winner of the IAJE Sisters in Jazz Competition in 1998.

 Proznick moved to Vancouver in 2000, where she and Webb became leading members of the Vancouver jazz scene and the Cellar Music record label.
 Proznick has appeared on and produced over 40 records.
 In 2005 she obtained a Master of Education in Arts Education at Simon Fraser University.

 In 2004, the Jodi Proznick Quartet received the Galaxie Rising Star Award at the Vancouver International Jazz Festival.
 Proznick released her first record as a leader, Foundations, in 2006, to critical acclaim.
 Foundations won Album of the Year and Acoustic Group of the Year at the 2008 National Jazz Awards, and was nominated for Traditional Jazz Album of the Year at the 2009 Juno Awards.
 Proznick won Bassist of the Year at the National Jazz Awards in 2008 and 2009.

 In 2008, Proznick co-founded Triology alongside guitarist Bill Coon and pianist Miles Black.
 The group has recorded three albums and is known for their impromptu arrangements of jazz standards.

 In 2017, Proznick released her second album as a leader, Sun Songs, which was inspired by the personal struggle that ensued after her mother's diagnosis of early onset dementia, as well as the arrival of her firstborn son.
 The album explores the duality of life and death, and finding beauty amid hardship.
 Sun Songs features her quartet alongside vocalist Laila Biali.
 The album earned Proznick her second Juno nomination in 2019 for Vocal Jazz Album.